nlmixrdevelopment/RxODE/README.md

-In a nutshell, installing `RxODE` is very straight forwad, but installing and configuring `Rtools` is a bit more delicate and you need to carefully follow the instructions in the "R Installation and Adminstration" manual, in particular Section 6.3, and Appendix D "The Windows Toolset".
+In a nutshell, installing `RxODE` is very straight forwad, but installing and configuring `Rtools` is a bit more delicate and you need to carefully follow the instructions in the "R Installation and Administration" manual, in particular Section 6.3, and Appendix D "The Windows Toolset".
 We point out a couple of details worth extra attention.
 Please read on.